shoutem/shoutem.github.io/_posts/1-5-4-WritingSettingsPage.md

 Success!
 ```

-Check now the Shoutem builder.
-On the shorcut, there should be 2 tabs: `Content` and `Settings`.
+Check `Screens` tab under the Shoutem builder.
+Select `Restaurants` shortcut in app structure.
+On the right side of app structure, there should be settings pages with 2 navigation items: `Content` and `Settings`.
 Click on `Settings` to see your _Hello World!_

 [Picture]

-## Manage settings
+## Managing settings

 [TBD] Explain how to use builder UI component

-Let’s now add text input component that will allow admin to customize the header of the list.
+Let’s now add text input component that will enable admin to customize the header of the list.
 Use [React Bootstrap](https://react-bootstrap.github.io/), which was already installed on extension initialization, to build UI.

 ```JSX{2-7,12-28}
 #file: server/pages/RestaurantsPage.js